 Private investigative agency bonds in Washington remain in full force and effect until canceled or violated.
 The surety can cancel the bond by notifying the Business and Professions Division of the impending cancellation and the reason for cancellation at least 10 days prior to the effective date of termination.

-To be approved by the division, bonds must remain valid for 1 year following the effective date of cancellation or termination.
+To be approved by the division, bonds must remain valid for one year following the effective date of cancellation or termination.

 How to start a private investigative agency in Washington

-- be a citizen or resident alien of the United States
+- Citizen or resident alien of the United States

-- have no criminal convictions that directly relate to his or her capacity to perform the duties of a private investigator
+- No criminal convictions that directly relate to his or her capacity to perform duties of private investigator

-- have a valid license with the Business Licensing Services
+- Valid license with the Business Licensing Services

-- have proof of 3 years investigative experience performed before applying for the license
+- Proof of three years' investigative experience before applying for the license